 v Alternating dumbbell rows (hand and knee on bench, while lifting) - sets 3 to 4

 v Dumbbell seated curls alternating (bench at 30 to 40° angle) - sets 3

 v Standing dumbbell curls (alternating or simultaneous) - sets 3 to 4

-v seated dumbbell concentration curls (alternate finish each set of one arm at a time) - sets 3 to 4
+v Seated dumbbell concentration curls (finish each set one arm at a time) - sets 3 - 4

 Note: the cardio is added to give two advantages.

 First: the cardio and core exercises act as a warm-up for the dumbbell exercises.

 Second: the short amount of cardio work that you perform stimulates and heightens metabolism performance, essentially; a (body fat burner).

 The core exercises simply: help unite strength and flexibility between the upper and lower body, all of these components are essential to building overall body strength and conditioning.

 As you can see, weight training with dumbbells is easy as far as space-saving and creativity of the exercises goes.
 But…